ivarg/goxsd/README.md

 # goxsd

-Goxsd is a tool for generating XML decoding/encoding structs from an [XSD schema](http://www.w3schools.com/schema/default.asp) specification.
-It does not yet implement the full XSD specificaiton; in particular, it does not generate any validation code, although it shouldn't be too hard to do.
+Goxsd is a tool for generating XML decoding Go structs from an [XSD schema](http://www.w3schools.com/schema/default.asp) specification.
+It does not yet implement the full XSD specificaiton, but goes sufficiently far to be useful for at least some use cases.

 ## Installation